MythicAgents/Athena/README.md

   - Trim Size: 12.4MB

 ### AMSI
- - Athena does not come built-in with any AMSI bypass methods.
-This is left up to the operator to implement.
+ - AMSI.dll does not seem to be loaded as part of .NET 6 executables.
+So no AMSI bypasses are needed.

 ## Credit
 [@its_a_feature_](https://twitter.com/its_a_feature_) - Creator of the Mythic framework